Find YOUR Local Branch

 Remove dead trees or stumps - Dead trees and stumps are ideal sites for termites to nest in.
 Remove these or have them treated to reduce the risk to your property.

 Ensure that termite shielding is not damaged or breached in any way - Metal strips or ant caps around the foundation of your home do not prevent termite entry but force termites out into the open where they can be detected with regular termite inspection.

 Be aware: Building alterations or additions can alter or render ineffective previous termite protection - Adding a pergola, new awnings or veranda, concrete slab extensions, or even new plumbing can provide a route of entry for termites into the property across the termite protection barrier previously applied.

 Where a house is a concrete slab on ground construction, Australian Standards state that you should leave a minimum of 75mm of slab edge exposed - Weep holes in between brickwork, found immediately above the slab, should also be left exposed.
-If you construct gardens, allow soil to be deposited above the edge of the slab, or above pavers over the slab face, otherwise termites can gain entry undetected into your property and breach the previously applied termite barriers.
+If you construct gardens, do not allow soil to be deposited above the edge of the slab, or above pavers over the slab face, otherwise termites can gain entry undetected into your property and breach the previously applied termite barriers.